 Function Description Trip computer reset - Average fuel consumption - Average speed NOTE: This function does not reset the trip odometers, see Trip computer - Supplementary information (p.
-115) for a description of how this is done.
+122) for a description of how this is done.
 Messages For additional information, see Information display - menu controls (p.
-107).
-Themes Set the way in which information is displayed in the instrument panel, see Information displays - introduction (p.
-62).
+113).
+Themes Set the way in which information is displayed in the instrument panel, see Information displays - intro- duction (p.
+68).
 Settings Select Auto On or Off.

 Function Description Contrast mode/Color mode Adjust the instrument panel's contrast and color.
 Service status Shows the number of months and mileage until the next scheduled service.

-Information headings

-Three trip computer headings can be displayed at the same time; one in each of the displays (see the previous illustration).
-One of the combinations of information headings in the following table can be displayed.
-To do so:
+Information headings Three trip computer headings can be dis played at the same time; one in each of t displays (see the previous illustration).
+On the combinations of information heading the following table can be displayed.
+To so: he sequence; reset them by pressing RESET twice.
+S in 2.
+Turn the thumb wheel to begin display-